eslint/rfcs/designs/2025-define-plugin/README.md

 ### Configs

-`configs` is the only property `definePlugin` requires with a different shape for.
+`configs` is the only property `definePlugin` receives with a different shape.
-Each config's `rules` must be provided either as:
+It is the same as before, but each config's `rules` must be provided either as:

 - `null | undefined`: to preserve that value
-- an array containing any amount of:
+- An array containing any number of elements, each either:
-  - A rule object included in the plugin's `rules`, in which case it will be turned into a namespaced rule based on the plugin's `meta.name`
+  - A rule object, in which case it will be turned into a namespaced rule based on the plugin's `meta.name` and the rule's key under the plugin's `rules`
-  - A tuple array containing a rule and a severity to specify that rule as
+  - An array containing a rule object and a severity to specify that rule as
-  - An object with string keys and rule severity values, which will be directly merged into the resultant config `rules`
+  - An object with string keys and severity values, which will be directly merged into the resultant config `rules`

 `definePlugin` will add two properties by default to config objects: